 Pay Per Click Services

-When keyword research is complete, the next step is actually writing the ads.
-Ad copywriting in general is a very specific art, but when it comes to search engine marketing, it’s practically a science (and, believe us, we’ve read a lot of theories).
+When keyword research is complete, the next step is writing the ads.
+Ad copywriting is a very specific art, but when it comes to search engine marketing, it’s practically a science (and, believe us, we’ve read a lot of theories).
 Google has a specific set of criteria for their ads, and there are general best practices that users tend to prefer when clicking on one ad over the other.
-So, while SEM copywriting might seem deceptively easy—how hard could it be to write 20 to 30 words?—the truth is it requires much more thought and experience than the limited word count might suggest.
+So, while PPC copywriting might seem deceptively easy—how hard could it be to write 20 to 30 words?—the truth is it requires much more thought and experience than the limited word count might suggest.

-How to Find the Right Pay Per Click
+How to Find the Right PPC Company

 Look for an agency that:

 Doesn’t outsource their work

 PPC is notorious for attracting various third-party service providers or contractors.
 It’s easy, in theory, for an agency to claim they offer PPC services without actually investing in the necessary team members to offer these services in-house.
 You’re not hiring an agency so that they can hire someone else; you could do that yourself.
 You want to be sure you’re working with the team working on your campaigns.

 For every rule or theory about Google and its algorithms, some shady marketers claim to have the best methods for circumventing the system and generating results that, in reality, they likely have no way of assuring.
 More than perhaps any other marketing service, PPC and SEO tend to attract service providers who think they’ve found shortcuts.
 But the reality is that there are no shortcuts, and Google tends to punish those who rely on these kinds of shortcuts when they eventually find them.
 (And they usually do.)
 In short: You want to make sure your PPC agency sticks to best practices and doesn’t try to game Google because, in the end, your business will suffer.

 Has a broad understanding of marketing and related services